MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Introduction

 \section{Introduction}

-Multi-robot systems can be used to improve the efficiency and robustness of large-scale tasks such as search \& rescue \cite{DBLP:journals/ijrr/TianLOTARH20}, warehouse automation \cite{DBLP:journals/computers/LiuCYJ18}, and planetary exploration \cite{DBLP:journals/corr/abs-2103-11470}.
-To operate and parallelize effectively, these systems typically need to know where the agent (and its peers) are located in a common reference frame.
-In practice this is often achieved by localizing within an \textit{a priori} map or using an external measurement system like GPS or motion capture (mocap) \cite{filliat2003map,saim2017overview}.
-If these technologies are unavailable or infeasible, common approaches utilize both relative localization \cite{DBLP:journals/trob/ZhouR08a} and multi-agent SLAM \cite{tian_kimera-multi_2022} techniques.

-Within the last decade, ultra-wideband (UWB) has matured into a reliable, inexpensive, and commercially available RF solution for data transmission, relative ranging, and localization -- UWB now comes as standard issue in many popular smartphone devices \cite{enwiki:1180064074}.
-For robotics, UWB has several properties of note: precision of approximately \meas{10cm}, ranges up to \meas{100m}, resilience to multipath, operates in non-line of sight (NLOS) conditions, low power consumption, and \meas{100Mbit/s} communication speeds \cite{DBLP:journals/sensors/AlarifiAAAAAA16}.
+Within the last decade, ultra-wideband (UWB) has matured into a reliable, inexpensive,\footnotemark and commercially available RF solution for data transmission, relative ranging, and localization.
+For robotics, UWB has several properties of note: precision of \meas{10cm}, ranges up to \meas{100m}, resilience to multipath, operates in non-line of sight (NLOS) conditions, low power consumption, and \meas{100Mbit/s} communication speeds \cite{DBLP:journals/sensors/AlarifiAAAAAA16}.
 Recent devices even extend the recommended and operational ranges to \meas{300m} and \meas{500m} respectively \cite{hongli_linktrack_nodate}.
 Nevertheless, UWB measurements are not immune from ranging errors or noise (see Section \ref{sec:characterizing-noise}), the modeling and correction of which is an active area of research \cite{DBLP:conf/comsnets/SmaouiGK20,DBLP:conf/ccta/LedergerberD17,DBLP:journals/access/LedergerberD18,DBLP:journals/access/HamerD18}.

 A common approach in UWB relative localization work fuses noisy UWB ranging measurements with additional \textit{continuously} transmitted data, such as odometry \cite{DBLP:conf/iros/Cao0YANMT21} and visual inter-agent tracks \cite{DBLP:conf/icra/XuWZQS20,DBLP:journals/corr/abs-2103-04131}.
 While these approaches achieve low absolute position error (APE) and absolute heading error (AHE), there are two prevalent shortcomings: (1)~They often use a simplistic UWB measurement noise model (i.e., zero mean Gaussian), which then requires the use of supplementary measurements to compensate.
-(2)~Reliance on these supplementary measurements (often not \textit{locally}\footnotemark~collected, e.g., odometry), mandates their \textit{continuous} transmission between agents, potentially impacting scalability to increased swarm size or decreased communication throughput.
+(2)~They rely on these supplementary measurements (often not \textit{locally}\footnotemark~collected, e.g., odometry), which mandates their \textit{continuous} transmission between agents and impacts system scalability with increased swarm size or decreased communication throughput.

 Our previous work \cite{DBLP:conf/iros/FishbergH22} used UWB to demonstrate an \textit{instantaneous}\footnotemark\ multi-tag approach to relative 2D pose estimation that achieved superior mean position accuracy and competitive performance on other metrics to Cao et al.~\cite{DBLP:conf/iros/Cao0YANMT21} (the most comparable state-of-the-art work) using only \textit{local} UWB measurements.
 These results were achieved by a trilateration nonlinear least squares (NLLS) optimization problem that, leveraging an improved UWB sensor model, accounted for various sources of measurement error.